tsuACM/truman_acm_website/_pages/events.markdown

 *Meetings are held every Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**October 14th: Codeathon Kickoff!**

-Join us as we kick off our Codeathon!
-At this meeting, we will explain how the Codeathon will work and give everyone a chance to discuss, ask questions, and find teammates!
-Free food will be provided.

-**October 21th: Project Day**
+**October 21st: Project Day**

-This meeting will be an opportunity for students to work on and discuss their Codeathon projects with others.
+This casual meeting will be an opportunity for students to work on and discuss their projects with others.
 Snacks will be provided.

 **October 28th: Codeathon Judging Ceremony**